andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 ### Separate

-There was once a function in the now deprecated `clojure.contrib.seq-utils` library called `separate`.
+There was once a function, in the now deprecated `clojure.contrib.seq-utils` library, called `separate`.
 It would return a vector containing a sequence of the items that satisfied the predicate followed by a sequence of items that didn't satisfy the predicate.
-We can recreate this helpful function without `juxt` like so:
+We can recreate this helpful function like this:

 ```clojure
 (defn separate [pred s]